Pregnancy is a physically challenging period for women.

 There are some factors that pregnant women should consider when choosing a mattress for sleep.

-One of the most parameters is the ability to fit into the body of the mattress.
+One of the most important parameters is the ability to fit into the body of the mattress.

 The ideal mattress will hug the body tightly to help support and straighten the spine, and relieve pain and discomfort.